-Computational Biology & Cancer Regulatory Genomics Lab
+Computational Biology & Cancer Regulatory Genomics Lab @ MBZUAI

 We develop and utilize cutting-edge open-source tools, methods, and resources to analyze, integrate, and interpret large-scale diverse multi-omics cancer data; and to understand gene regulation and decipher the role of the non-coding regulatory genome to advance precision medicine.